22 Paying the Price

 This type of rudder had two blades protruding from the sides of the stern, controlled by a tiller.
-They were slow but massive enough to inflict severe damage to any boat it rammed.
+They were slow but massive enough to inflict severe damage to any ship it rammed.

-Josah adjusted his plan in his mind, as he ran towards the First Mate.
-“One McKanzel would hold the tiller, and another the boom.
+Josah adjusted the plan in his mind, as he ran towards the First Mate.
+“One McKanzel holds the tiller and another the boom.
 That means only one brother is watching Caleb.”

 “Stand by your stations,” shouted Josah.
 “Raise the anchor!
 Drop the sails.
-Someone, lower the cargo net on the port side for Captain Munro.”
+Lower the cargo net on the port side for Captain Munro.”

 He glanced at the First Mate.
-“Ruddie, get as close as you can to the stern.”
+“Ruddie, get as close as you can to their stern.”

 Josah’s plan was now in action.
 There was no turning back.
 The Molly Red started slowly, with the breeze behind her.
 The waves rolled away from the channel, giving the Molly Red extra thrust.

 Josah leaned over the starboard side.
 The McKanzel ship was now in sight.
-The wind and the sheer weight of the Molly Red allow her to gain speed.
+The wind and the sheer weight of the Molly Red allowed her to gain speed.

-“Josah, they spotted us!”
-Conall ran down to the main deck, strapping on his sword.
+“Josah, they spotted us!” yelled Conall as he ran down to the main deck, strapping on his sword.

 Ruddie had a clear vision of the McKanzel ship.
 “Get yourself ready.
 We’re seven meters away!”